Them!

 Peterson accompanies Graham and the Medfords to where the girl was first discovered.
 There Pat is accosted by a giant foraging ant.
 Following Medford's orders, Peterson and Graham shoot off the ant's antennae, to blind it, then kill it with a Thompson submachine gun.
 Medford theorizes that the giant ants mutated by radiation from the first atomic bomb test near Alamogordo, and have turned carnivorous from lack of a suitable food supply in the desert.

 A worldwide search is begun.
 One queen and its offspring are discovered aboard a freighter in mid-ocean out of Acapulco, which savagely attacked its crew.
-A handful of men are rescued from the water and the freighter is sunk by the Navy.
+A handful of crewmen are rescued from the water and the freighter is sunk by U.S. naval gunfire.

 Graham and Pat then travel to Brownsville, Texas, to interrogate a civilian pilot, committed to a mental hospital after claiming he was forced down by UFOs shaped like giant ants.
 A later report sends the investigators west to a Los Angeles hospital, where a chronic alcoholic claims he has seen giant ants in the city’s storm drain system.
 The mutilated body of a man is shortly found nearby, but his two young sons remain missing.

 Martial law is declared and a curfew imposed.
 With help from Graham, the Medfords, and the armed forces, Peterson searches inside the cavernous drain network for the two boys.
 He finds them trapped by the ants near their nest.
 He calls for reinforcements and lifts the boys to safety, just before being attacked and killed by a giant ant.
 Graham arrives with backup, and they find the remaining queen and her hatchlings.
 The Medfords confirm that no new queens have gotten away and sanction their destruction.
-The senior doctor muses on the possible consequences of the decade of atomic tests already carried out since Trinity.
+The senior Dr. Medford muses on the possible consequences of the decade of atomic tests already carried out since the firing of the Trinity atomic bomb.

 Cast